NonNavi/Vertex-Render-For-Godot-4/README.md

  The plugin should automatically add the shader globals necessary for the shader include to work, as well as the Singleton.<br>
  When adding the plugin reload the scene, this will reload the Script used for gathering the lighting information.

+### Changing scenes

+Since there's no scene_changed signal built-in, the Singleton doesnt have a way to know when a scene has changed and *if* it should re-scan the scene nodes for Light3D type nodes, so you have to let ***VertexRenderer*** know when to scan for nodes to add to the *Ligth* group, this is only necessary if you dont manually add the Light nodes to the "Light" group, use *update_nodes_group* to re-scan the scene nodes, take into account that this will have a performance hit the larger the amount of nodes in the scene.

 ### SpotLights & OmniLights

 Most of the parameters of the light are taken into account, such as: